Skip to main content

 Frequently Asked Questions

-How do I find the probate court for my county in North Carolina?
+How do I find the probate filing office for my county in North Carolina?

 Start with the county where the decedent lived or where the probate case will be filed.
-This directory helps you identify the local probate court, clerk, or county office that handles estate matters.
+This directory helps you identify the local Clerk of Superior Court, clerk, register, or county office that handles estate matters.

-What should I ask the North Carolina probate court before filing?
+What should I ask the North Carolina probate filing office before filing?

 Ask which Clerk of Superior Court office should handle the estate, which AOC forms and local packet pages apply, whether appointments or eFiling are available, how to present the original will and certified death certificate, and what fees are due.